‘Non-violent’ offenders released early in COVID-19 order have violent pasts

 Regimbal’s record dates back nearly five years and includes felony assault, breaking and entering and misdemeanor domestic violence/vandalism charges.

-Neronha pointed out even without the early release order, Regimbal would’ve been out before he was arrested for the crime in North Kingstown.
+Neronha pointed out even without the early release order, Regimbal would have been out before he was arrested for the crime in North Kingstown.

 Christopher Kidd, 37, who was released about six weeks early from a larceny conviction, has a 20-year long record that includes convictions for felony assault in 2019 in Providence and felony drug possesion in 2014 in West Warwick.

-Albert Jacques, 61, with a recent prison bid for shoplifting was set to expire at the end of May, was first arrested in 1978 and since then has served time for breaking and entering, assault of a victim over 60 and several other crimes.
+Albert Jacques, 61, with a recent prison bid for shoplifting set to expire at the end of May, was first arrested in 1978 and has since served time for breaking and entering, assault of a victim over 60 and several other crimes.

 Josue Baldayac, 29, was released about a week early from a sentence for obstructing an officer, and has a long record that includes open felony charges.
 One of those cases involves an indictment last September on two counts of first degree child molestation and one count of second degree child molestation.

-Neronha said while the inmates’ records were examined closely, the focus was on what was “their most recent contact with the criminal justice system.”
+Neronha said while the inmates’ records were examined closely, the focus was on “their most recent contact with the criminal justice system.”

 “Whether you’ve got 15 things on your record, or whether you’ve got three, everybody’s getting out,” Neronha said.
 “The question was are they more of a risk today than they are going to be in a week or two.”

-He said his office fought to pare down the original list of more than 200 prisoners who could’ve been released early.
+He said his office fought to pare down the original list of more than 200 prisoners who could have been released early.

 Registered sex offenders and anyone named in active no-contact orders were not eligible for early release, Neronha said.